hossamelgendy1/Fraction-Calculator/README.md

 # Fraction Calculator

+### Project Description

- a calculator that does operations on fractions
+A calculator that does operations on fractions.
+Project is done for the Data Structures course in FCAI-CU.

+### Concepts Used

+- OOP